vwm/dataviz-project-franchise-revenue/README.md

 ## Open Questions
 I'm considering several questions as the visualization takes shape.
-* How can the user make informed dynamic choices on how to slice the visualization?
 * How should the visualization take outliers into account for readability and visibility purposes?
-* How will the visualization simultaneously support and show different summaries of data (e.g., revenue by franchise category vs. total revenue by franchise).

 ## Schedule of Deliverables
 This schedule estimates the delivery date of various aspects of the project.